 Our festival is about celebrating the best of Coventry’s heritage, and we couldn’t do that without its people.
+2019 wil be the 25th Anniversary of the festival and will run from 15th June to 6th July.

 The Positive Images Festival, which takes place every year in June, is an exciting programme of art events spread over three weeks.